pablebe/gensvs_eval/README.md

 The repository is organized in four subfolders with the following contents:

 ## 00_training_and_inference
-Contains all code required to carry out training and inference for all the models mentionedin the paper.
+Contains all code required to carry out training and inference for all the models mentioned in the paper.

 ### Training
 #### ./00_training_and_inference/train_baseline.py